nandanajayachandran/DTRSC-Tool/README.md

 ### Step 4: Run the Tool

-To start SCDTT:
+To start DTRSC:
 ```bash
 python main.py
 ```

 ---

-With SCDTT, experience a fully customizable, scalable toolset built for smart city emulation and real-time digital twin applications.
+With DTRSC, experience a fully customizable, scalable toolset built for smart city emulation and real-time digital twin applications.
 Perfect for urban data scientists, researchers, and smart city developers.